-Inspiration – Iconic Works is a collaboration between Nationalmuseum and Ateneum Art Museum, Finnish National Gallery, Helsinki.
+Inspiration – Iconic Works was collaboration between Nationalmuseum and Ateneum Art Museum, Finnish National Gallery, Helsinki.
 How have international contemporary artists been inspired by the classics of European art?
 And why is it these works, in particular, that have become known around the world?
-Inspiration – Iconic Works presents art that draws inspiration from iconic masterpieces, created by today’s contemporary artists.
+Inspiration – Iconic Works presented art that draws inspiration from iconic masterpieces, created by today’s contemporary artists.

-At ATeneum, Helsinki, tjhe exhibition is called Inspiration – Contemporary Art & Classics.
+At Ateneum, Helsinki, the exhibition was called Inspiration – Contemporary Art & Classics.

 The building blocks of the visual DNA of Western art can be traced back to a number of iconic works, so called signature pieces that have strong relevance in today’s world from the sculptures of antiquity to Mona Lisa and Auguste Rodin’s The Thinker– just to mention some of the examples.
 Interestingly, the art historical narrative was shaped hand in hand with the collection and display practices of 19th century museums in Europe and these signature pieces play a leading role in the story of art no matter if we look at the earliest art historical publications or the latest versions on the same issue.